Baladeh Rural District (Tonekabon County)

 Baladeh Rural District (دهستان بلده) is in Khorramabad District of Tonekabon County, Mazandaran province, Iran.
 Its capital is the village of Qaleh Gardan.
 The previous capital of the rural district was the village of Baladeh.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population was 25,099 in 6,907 households.
 There were 26,330 inhabitants in 8,277 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 25,830 in 8,838 households.
-The most populous of its 83 villages was Nematabad, with 2,597 people.
+The most populous of its 83 villages was Nematabad, now in Baladeh-ye Sharqi Rural District, with 2,597 people.